jessehattabaugh/world/tests/README.md

 - Console messages in tests follow the project standard format
 - Tests must be independent and able to run in isolation
 - Tests must be deterministic - they should pass consistently without flakiness
+- We use emojis in test assertions to make them more descriptive and easier to scan

 ## Related Documentation